emarket-design/wp-ticket/readme.md

 ### Installation

+#### Using This Page
+* Click on Clone or Download button on this page.
+Click, and you can see a drop-down box having two options, click on Download ZIP.
+* Login to your website and go to the Plugins section of your admin panel.
+* Click the Add New button.
+* Under Install Plugins, click the Upload link.
+* Select the plugin zip file from your computer then click the Install Now button.
+* You should see a message stating that the plugin was installed successfully.
+* Click the Activate Plugin link.

+#### Using WordPress

-The simplest way to install is to click on 'Plugins' then 'Add' and type 'WP Ticket' in the search field.
+The simplest way to install is to click on WordPress 'Plugins' page then 'Add' and type 'WP Ticket' in the search field.

-#### Manual Installation Type 1
+##### Manual Installation Type 1

 * Login to your website and go to the Plugins section of your admin panel.
 * Click the Add New button.